Consistency Is Ruining My Life

 they struggle to keep up with my content, as someone who loves me.

 Now, four years sober, I’m still afraid of being not-so-fun Bobby.
 It even came up for me this week.
 I was leaving a coffee shop, headed for the door at the same time as someone else.
 So I did one of those awkward stutter-steps.
 He did too.
 Polite chuckles followed.
-Which led to a compromise—I let him go ahead of me, and he did the thing where you hold the door and take a performative half-bow.
+Which led to a compromise: I let him go ahead of me, and he did the thing where you hold the door and take a performative half-bow.
 You know the one… it says “I’m obligated to do this, but trying to be nice about it.”

 I said thanks, but couldn’t help noticing the gesture didn’t really fit him.
 He looked... glum?
 Anhedonic?
 We’d just met—if you can call it that—so who knows the kind of day he was having.
-But he reminded me of not-so-fun Bobby.
-The part that really freaked me out was when he spun away from the door and into the rain outside.
+But he reminded me of not-so-fun Bobby from that Friends episode.
+And the part that really freaked me out was when he spun away from the door and into the rain outside.
 That’s when I noticed his backpack—one of those roll-top ones with a cinch functional enough for adventure, but sleek enough for work.
 The website probably says almost exactly that… but, anyway, it looked cool.
 Colorful blue webbing clipped the bundle to itself, not unlike how mine did.
-He could’ve been me.

-That’s when he turned abruptly to face me, breaking out in a wide grin.
+“Hey, I like your bag” I called out.
+Turning abruptly to face me, he broke out in a wide grin.
 He thanked me, without obligation, before walking away a little brighter.
 I’ve been carrying that interaction with me since.

 Knowing when to quit isn’t always clear.